- Written by Dr.Mehmet Demircioglu

 Blood donation can feel separate from hair transplantation until the dates overlap.
 You may be a regular donor, take finasteride to protect native hair, and then book FUE without connecting the two.
 The worry often begins only when the donation center asks about finasteride or dutasteride and mentions a waiting period.
 At that point, the question becomes whether the medicine is dangerous or whether surgery should change.

-I separate those decisions.
+I separate those decisions because they protect different people and different risks.
 A blood donation rule protects the person who may receive the blood.
-A FUE plan protects your donor area, recipient area, blood count, healing, and future hair loss pattern.
+A FUE plan protects your donor area, recipient area, blood count, healing, travel timing, and future hair loss pattern.
 They meet on the same calendar, but they are not the same decision.

 Donation rules treat finasteride and dutasteride differently